Erick Rowan: Storyline with Daniel Bryan (2019–2020)

 As part of the 2019 draft, Rowan was drafted to Raw, disbanding his team with Luke Harper, who remained on SmackDown.
 Starting in November, he would revert to his previous ring name Erick Rowan and began coming to the ring carrying a cage with a hidden cloth over it, as he would squash various local competitors, and Rowan would be shown to be very protective and affectionate of the creature in the cage destroying whoever tried to look inside the cage.
 Despite this, the creature would bite Rowan on multiple occasions which would force him to take out his pain on his opponents.
 At the Royal Rumble pay-per-view on January 26, 2020, Rowan entered Royal Rumble match at number 3, and was quickly eliminated by Brock Lesnar.
 On March 2 episode of Raw in a backstage segment with No Way Jose, Rowan revealed the mystery creature inside the cage to be a large spider.
 The next week on Raw, Rowan competed in his final match against Drew McIntyre, where mid-way through the bout, McIntyre crushed the cage with steel steps.
-On April 15, 2020, Rowan was released from his WWE contract along with several other superstars as a result of budget cuts in response to the COVID-19 pandemic,ending his 9-year tenure with the company.
+On April 15, 2020, Rowan was released from his WWE contract along with several other superstars as a result of budget cuts in response to the COVID-19 pandemic, ending his 9-year tenure with the company.

-Independent circuit (2020–present)
+Return to independent circuit (2020–2024)

 Following his release from WWE, Ruud began taking bookings under the ring name "Erick Redbeard".
 On October 21, 2020, it was announced that he would be competing in the United Wrestling Network World Title tournament.
 He would make his debut on October 31, losing to Fred Rosser in the first round of the tournament by disqualification.

 All Elite Wrestling (2020, 2022)

-Following the death of his former WWE tag team partner Luke Harper (who was performing in All Elite Wrestling under the ring name Mr. Brodie Lee) on December 26, 2020, Redbeard appeared on the memorial AEW Dynamite episode "Brodie Lee Celebration of Life" on December 30, where he protected Dark Order members from being attacked by Wardlow during a six-man tag team match.
+Following the death of his former WWE tag team partner Jon Huber (who performed as Luke Harper in WWE and Mr. Brodie Lee in All Elite Wrestling) on December 26, 2020, Ruud (as Erick Redbeard) appeared on the memorial AEW Dynamite episode "Brodie Lee Celebration of Life" on December 30, where he protected Dark Order members from being attacked by Wardlow during a six-man tag team match.
 After the match, he embraced the Dark Order, cried, and held up a sign that read: "Goodbye for now, my brother.
 See you down the road."
 Redbeard returned to AEW on the March 4, 2022 episode of AEW Rampage and aligned himself with Death Triangle (Pac and Penta Oscuro).
 The trio would team against House of Black (Malakai Black, Brody King, and Buddy Matthews) at Revolution's "Buy-In" pre-show event.
 The match would end with Redbeard getting pinned by Black.